 Why Are They So Hyped?

-Sneakers are hyped and desired for the potential profit they hold.
+Sneakers are hyped and desired for their story at times, but mostly for the potential profit they hold.

 Therefore, not all sneakers are hyped because not just any pair can be flipped for cash.
 The ones that are actually worth something, are the ones you can’t easily get your hands on.
 They’re so darn limited, they release and sell out before you’ve even heard of them.
 And since there’s money in scarcity and exclusivity, limited-edition sneakers are gaining more hype with time.
 Don’t we all want what others don’t and can’t have?